wufe/mapper/README.md

 ```

 So the configuration should accept an "*automaticallyApplyImmutability*" and a "*immutably*"
-function on the map and map-action configuration.
+function on the operation configuration.

 **TODO**